Inui-senpai/Asus-GL753VD-Hackintosh/README.md

 # Notes:
 * Sound from 3,5mm jack sounds too distorted, headphones are better connect through an external sound card.
 * Sometimes graphic artifacts may appear, but it also happens on Windows 10 too.
+* Airplane Mode indicator will always turned on regardless of current Airplane Mode state on real system (seems like ACPI bug)

 Tested on macOS 10.15.6 Catalina.
 I do not guarantee that my config will works on macOS 11.0 Big Sur, at least at this moment of time.